 In many ways the Restoration was the starting point for what was to become the British Army, though technically the Scottish and English Armies remained separate until the Act of Union between England and Scotland in 1707.
 By then, however, the alignments had changed again.
 In 1689 the English Parliament engineered the Glorious Revolution, in which the Catholic James VII/II was displaced by his Protestant daughter Mary and her husband William of Orange.
 This exposed a fault line that cut right across Scotland.
 On the one side tended to be Protestants and Lowlanders who supported the Hanoverian dynasty of William and Mary: while on the other tended to be Catholics and Highlanders supporting the Jacobite cause of the deposed Stuarts.

 The result was three major Jacobite uprisings, in 1689, 1715 and 1745.
-Each time there were Scots fighting on both sides, and it has been claimed that at the final defeat of Jacobitism, at the Battle of Culloden on 16 April 1746, there were more Scots fighting for the Hanoverian Government than for the Jacobites.
+Each time there were Scots fighting on both sides, and it seems likely that at the final defeat of Jacobitism, at the Battle of Culloden on 16 April 1746, there were over 2,500 Scots fighting on the side of the Hanoverian Government.

 The aftermath of Culloden saw fundamental changes in the way of life across much of Scotland.
 Jacobite sympathisers were brutally suppressed and both the kilt and tartan were banned.
 Meanwhile clan chiefs were becoming landlords and increasing numbers of people were being forced off their traditional lands; emigration was increasing dramatically; and Britain suddenly found itself the owner of an increasingly large Empire that needed policing.

 One result was large numbers of Scots joining the British Army, and the start of their involvement in the long series of overseas military conflicts that have carried on more or less continuously ever since.
 The population of Scotland, which since 1800 has increased from about 1.6 million to just over 5 million, tends to remain at about 10% of the population of England.
 Yet at all times except during the universal conscription of the latter part of the two world wars, far more than 10% of the members of the British Armed forces have been Scots.
-This was true throughout the Napoleonic Wars and the wars of the Victorian era, and the large number of Scots serving as Army regulars in 1914 was an important factor in Scots accounting for 14% of all UK deaths during the conflict.
+This was true throughout the Napoleonic Wars and the wars of the Victorian era, and the large number of Scots serving as Army regulars in 1914 was an important factor in Scots accounting for around a fifth of the UK's war dead during the conflict.
 As recently as 2001, official statistics showed that 13% of the manpower of the British Army was Scottish; while newspaper reports in July 2007 suggested that 25% of the British infantry serving in Iraq and Afganistan in Autumn 2007 would be Scottish.

 Scotland has always been a seafaring nation, so it is no surprise to find that Scots have played a significant role in the Royal Navy since (and even before) the Act of Union in 1707.
 Less well known is that until then the Royal Scots Navy had a separate existence.
 Initially founded to help counter the Norse, it reached a peak strength of 38 warships in the early 1500s, before to declining to the three which became part of the Royal Navy in 1707.